ExodusMovement/exodus-handbook/mission-values.md

 ## Our Mission

-By 2030, half of the planet will Exodus the traditional financial system.
+By 2030, help half of the planet exit the legacy financial system.
 <br/>

 ## Our Values